Rwanda policy ‘could change UK position on human rights record’, High Court told

 He said in written submissions: “The Secretary of State’s aim is to deter the making of dangerous and unnecessary journeys from safe third countries to the UK by asylum seekers, eg crossing the English Channel by small boat or clandestine entry by lorry.”

-“An adjournment beyond September 5 2022 would be contrary to the strong public interest in permitting Government to put into effect a policy intended to deter illegal, unnecessary and dangerous journeys … An adjournment to October or November may be particularly damaging to the public interest because, judging from the data for 2021, September and November 2021 were the two months with the highest numbers of people crossing by small boat.”

-The hearing before Lord Justice Lewis and Mr Justice Swift is due to finish on Tuesday afternoon.
+Lord Justice Lewis and Mr Justice Swift will give their decision on when the full hearing will go ahead at 10.30am on Wednesday.

 Register for free to continue reading